rjbultitude/theconditionalorchestra/README.md

 Rewrite p5 draw loop to use setTimeout/setInterval for inactive table [Page Visibility API](https://developer.mozilla.org/en-US/docs/Web/API/Page_Visibility_API) will help with this.
 Could use setInterval than only runs when draw is ready.

-Handle no (satellite) map situation

 Create icons for night time

+Consider dropping reverb (for performance purposes)

 Only output chordType if using inversions

 Write unit tests

-Add analytics

 Consider using windyTV map rather than text input

-Consider dropping reverb (for performance purposes)

 Consider reducing the max number of pad notes (for performance and sonic overcrowding purposes)